GravityPDF/gravity-pdf-documentation/docs/v5/user-pdf-security.md

 1. Install an [SSL certificate](https://www.namecheap.com/support/knowledgebase/article.aspx/786/38/what-is-an-ssl-certificate-and-what-is-it-used-for) and correctly enable HTTPS on your website.
 For better trust between you and your users, [you might opt for an EV Certificate](https://www.namecheap.com/security/ssl-certificates/extended-validation.aspx).
 [Let's Encrypt](https://letsencrypt.org/) offer free SSL certificates for those with a dedicated server, and many web hosts now offer free certificates via Let's Encrypt.
 Test your HTTPS implementation by [running an SSL Server test](https://www.ssllabs.com/ssltest/) – aim for an "A+".
 2. Use dedicated web hosting (or similar).
 Ensure the hosting service you choose meets your country's regulations in regard to the data being collected – an example being [Amazon's Cloud Compliance](http://aws.amazon.com/compliance/).

-3. If you collect and store credit card details on your server, you must [be PCI-compliant](https://www.pcisecuritystandards.org/merchants/).
+3. If you collect and store credit card details on your server you must [be PCI-compliant](https://www.pcisecuritystandards.org/merchants/).
 Even if you aren't storing payment details, the user information you are storing may be sensitive enough that you could follow PCI best-practice.

 4. Encrypt your dedicated server's file system as well as the database.